lejocodes/vb-tasks/INTERVIEW_QUESTIONS.md

 - Performance (only needed data)
 - Versioning considerations

-### Question 4.3 🟢
+### Question 4.3 🔴
-**Q:** How does the JSON file locking work in `src/VBTasks.Infrastructure/Services/JsonFileService.cs`?
-What problems could arise?
+**Q:** Design a migration strategy from the current JSON file storage to a distributed database system (e.g., PostgreSQL with read replicas).
+How would you ensure zero downtime?

 **Looking for:**
-- File system locking
-- Concurrent access issues
+- Phased migration approach
+- Data consistency strategies
+- Dual-write pattern
+- Feature flags for cutover
-- Deadlock possibilities
+- Rollback procedures
-- Performance bottlenecks
+- Performance testing
-- Error recovery
+- Monitoring and alerting

 ### Question 4.4 🔴
 **Q:** How would you implement optimistic concurrency control for task updates in this system?